home-assistant/home-assistant.io/source/_components/sensor.zabbix.markdown

 {% configuration %}
 triggers:
   description: Specifies that this sensor is for Zabbix 'triggers'.
-In the future there will be other Zabbix sensors.
   required: true
   type: string
 name: